 “I am driven to support the World Trade Center Health Program’s mission of providing high quality, compassionate care to those directly affected by the 9/11 terror attacks.”

-Scott is Karna’s Deputy Program Manager on the NIOSH World Trade Center Health Program Support (WTCHPS) contract.
-In that role, he is primarily responsible for cost and schedule performance of the $20+M/year contract.
+Scott VandeSand is Karna’s Deputy Program Manager on the National Institute of Occupational Safety and Health (NIOSH) World Trade Center Health Program Support (WTCHPS) contract.
+In this role, he is primarily responsible for cost and schedule performance of the $20M+ per year contract.
 Scott has developed and oversees budget, forecast, and performance tracing tools for labor, and service and supply ODCs, aligned to Cost-Plus Fixed Fee CLINS, as well as firm-fixed-price service components of the WTCHPS contract.
-He has successfully negotiated modifications to scope, cost, and schedule across multiple Periods of Performance, as well as a contract-wide rebaseline.
+He has successfully negotiated modifications to scope, cost, and schedule across multiple Periods of Performance, as well as a contract-wide re-baseline.
 In his functional role on the WTCHPS contract, Scott is the deputy HPS Operations executive, manages central Program Management Office support functions, and oversees IT development projects.

 In addition to his work on the WTCHPS contract, Scott’s career as Program and Project Manager spans positions with the Defense Health Program (DHP), Food and Drug Administration (FDA), and commercial clients.
 He has overseen all activities required to successfully execute stakeholder, change, schedule, risk, status, and budget management tasks across large software development and healthcare operations projects.
-Before joining Karna, Scott was Vice President over Dovel Technologies’ Health IT business unit which comprised a development team of 50+ talented individuals and sub-contracted vendors delivering scalable, high performance, enterprise-level business solutions, including the delivery of applications that leverage Java, GoLang, Oracle, PostgreSQL, .NET, AWS, and additional Commercial Off-The-Shelf technologies.
+Before joining Karna, Scott was Vice President of Dovel Technologies’ Health IT business unit, which comprised a development team of more than 50 talented individuals and sub-contracted vendors delivering scalable, high-performance, enterprise-level business solutions, including applications that leverage Java, GoLang, Oracle, PostgreSQL, .NET, AWS, and additional commercial off-the-shelf technologies.
 He oversaw the tailoring of Project Management and Service Delivery best practices to fit customer needs and project constraints.
-He coordinated schedule and resource needs across projects and was Dovel’s Project Review Authority monitoring Health IT project performance against internal and contract Service Level Agreements and performance metric targets.
+He coordinated schedule and resource needs across projects and was Dovel’s Project Review Authority, monitoring Health IT project performance against internal and contract Service Level Agreements and performance metric targets.

-Prior to his work at Dovel, he was the Director of IT/Chief Information Officer for two lobbying firms in the Washington DC area.
-In that capacity, he was responsible for planning, designing, budgeting, procuring, implementing, and operating IT Infrastructure and Helpdesk services for 70+ end users.
+Prior to his work at Dovel, he was the Director of IT/Chief Information Officer for two lobbying firms in the Washington, D.C., area.
+In that capacity, he was responsible for planning, designing, budgeting, procuring, implementing, and operating IT Infrastructure and Helpdesk services for more than 70 end users.
 In addition to that role, he was also a registered lobbyist and consulted for clients’ executive leadership regarding emerging technologies, federal technology acquisition trends, and the impact of legislation on technology, life science, and healthcare topics.